Nitrokey/nethsm/docs/system-design.md

 **Ext-ECC**: If support for ECC is implemented as part of the OCaml-TLS project effort to support TLS 1.3, we will extend **S-Keyfender** with support for ECC. (~5 days for integration and testing)

 **Ext-SmartCard**: As currently designed, the private key used by **S-Keyfender** for the TLS endpoint is stored unencrypted in the _Configuration Store_.
 This is unavoidable as otherwise there would be no way for a NitroHSM to provide a TLS endpoint.
 We could instead store this private key on the smartcard available to **S-TRNG**.
 This would make it impossible to extract the private key from a running NitroHSM remotely; however, an attacker with physical access could still steal the smartcard.
 This would require both a more complex, bi-directional, communication protocol between **S-Keyfender** and **S-TRNG** and much more of a software stack (at least all of `opensc`, `pcscd` and a [PKCS#11 proxy][caml-crush]) running inside **S-TRNG**.
-Therefore we recommend, and our estimate takes into account, that as part of this extension **S-TRNG** be further de-privileged by connecting it directly to **S-Keyfender** (bypassing **S-Net-Internal**).
-This ensures that an attacker who exploits **S-TRNG** cannot communicate directly with **S-Update** or **S-Storage**.

 [caml-crush]: https://github.com/caml-pkcs11/caml-crush